Professor Alec Shepley

 +44 (0) 1978 294454

-Alec is Head of the School of Creative Arts and Professor of Contemporary Art Practice at Wrexham Glyndŵr University.
+Alec is Professor of Contemporary Art Practice and the Dean of Faculty, Faculty of Arts, Science and Technology and at Wrexham Glyndŵr University.

 He has held a number of senior posts in HE UK and has been a practising artist for over 30 years.